-All Honors students can conduct research with a faculty mentor on campus in the summer and the Honors Program will cover room and board, and provide a modest amount to cover research supplies.
-For current students who join our 11-week program, an additional stipend is available on a competitive basis.
-Students typically stay in a townhouse on campus and they participate in a variety of trips and other sponsored extracurricular activities, as well as conducting research in laboratories on campus and in the field.
+All Honors students can conduct project work with a faculty mentor on campus in the summer and the Honors Program will cover room and board, and provide a modest amount to cover supplies.
+For current students who join our 10-week program, an additional stipend is available on a competitive basis.
+Students will be housed on campus (for Summer 2015, students will be housed in Woodstock Village) and they participate in a variety of trips and other sponsored extracurricular activities while working on projects from research in laboratories to design work in workshops to archival research in libraries to ecological investigation in the field.

 If you have been accepted to the Honors Program, you can participate in our 5-week "Pre-Frosh" Summer Research Program starting even before your first official semester at Clarkson!
-Almost half of our incoming class joined us in Summer 2012 and they got to know the campus and faculty, and to make friends with other researchers before the mad rush at the start of the academic year.
+Over half of our incoming class joined us in Summer 2014.
+They got to know the campus and faculty and established friendships with other students before the mad rush at the start of the academic year.

 "Pre-Frosh" Summer Research

-Pre-Frosh Summer Research s a five-week program that runs from early July to early August.
+Pre-Frosh Summer Research is a five-week program that runs from late June to early August.
 It is open to all accepted students and the Honors Program pays for room and board.
-You will be matched with a faculty mentor who will supervise your project and help you develop research skills appropriate to your chosen field.
+You will be matched with a faculty mentor who will supervise your research and help you develop skills appropriate to your chosen field.
 You will meet weekly with other Honors students conducting summer research, learning about their work and developing professional skills.
-Summer research will culminate in a presentation at the Summer Undergraduate Research (SURE) Conference at Clarkson University.
+Summer Research will culminate in a presentation at the Summer Undergraduate Research (SURE) Conference at Clarkson University.
 At the same time, you will be part of an intense community of scholars on campus, with unique access to faculty and facilities, before everyone else arrives in the Fall and you will be able to enjoy special field trips and outdoor activities organized by the Honors Program.
 This is a really great way to jump start your academic career and to get to know the campus and community even before school begins!

 "In summer 2010 I worked at Clarkson's Wind Turbine Test Site.
 This fundamental research helped me win the Goldwater Scholarship and a summer internship position at NASA Glenn.
 Honors funded summer research gives students an opportunity to learn the research process firsthand, develop an unparalleled relationship with Clarkson professors, and gain scholarships and awards, and future research opportunities across the world."